software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 The Sprint Review gave the Product Owner many new ideas on how to improve the application.
 Here's how the Product Owner is describing the Sprint 2 goals in the Sprint Planning event:

 > "It's great that we now have the basic functionality for managing quizzes!
-What we now need is a way for the teacher to add questions for the quizzes and student to take the published quizzes.
+What we now need is a way for the teacher to add questions to quiz and student to take the published quizzes.
 >
-> The teacher should be able to add questions for the quizzes.
+> The teacher should be able to add questions to a quiz.
 For example the "The capital cities of Europe" quiz could have a question "What is the capital of Finland?".
 A question has a question text, for example "What is the capital of Finland?", a correct answer, for example "Helsinki" and a difficulty level.
 The difficulty level is either "Easy", "Normal" or "Hard".
 The default difficulty level is "Normal".
 >
 > There should be a page with a form for adding a question to a quiz.
 The teacher should not be able to add a question with a blank question text or correct answer, or without a difficulty level.
 Added questions of a quiz should be listed on a separate page.
 There should be a link to both these pages in the quiz edit page.
 >